babangsund/babangsund.com/src/blog/relay_environment_methods_2.md

 ---
-title: "Relay Environment methods, part 2 (WIP)"
+title: "Relay Environment methods, part 2"
 date: "2019-08-25"
-excerpt: "Re-creating useLocalQuery"
+excerpt: "Implementing useLocalQuery"
 published: true
 ---

->This post is still being written.

 [In my previous post](/relay_environment_methods/), I revealed a set of [Relay](https://relay.dev/) Environment methods.

-In this post, I will explain how to use some of them together, by walking through an example.
+In this post, I will explain how to use some of them in tandem, by walking through an example.
 We will re-create the `useLocalQuery` hook from the [react-relay-local-query](https://github.com/babangsund/react-relay-local-query) repository.

+If you're unfamiliar with `useLocalQuery`, it's essentially a small hook that utilizes internal Relay methods to implement local queries, meaning GraphQL requests through Relay ***without* *sending a request to the server.***

 ---